-Staff is recommending two new communities for the fifth annual community recommendation process: the Bayview Hunters Point/Southeast San Francisco Community in the Bay Area Air Quality Management District (recommended for CERP development) and the North Imperial Phase 1 Community in the Imperial County APCD (recommended for both a CAMP and CERP).
-The Board will consider staff recommendations in the February 23, 2023 Board meeting.
+On February 23, 2023, CARB Board approved the selection of the Bayview Hunters Point/Southeast San Francisco Community in the Bay Area Air Quality Management District (recommended for CERP development) and the North Imperial Phase 1 Community in the Imperial County APCD (recommended for both a CAMP and CERP) as fifth-year communities.
 More information on the fifth annual community recommendations can be found in CARB's staff report.